Federated Generative Learning with Foundation Models: Experimental Results

 To evaluate the efficacy of our method on datasets with label distribution skew, we conduct experiments on five subsets of 224$\times$224 ImageNet~\cite{ILSVRC15}.
 Firstly, following \cite{howardsmaller,cazenavette2022dataset}, we do experiments on four datasets with 10 categories each, namely the coarse-grained ImageNette and ImageYellow, and the fine-grained ImageFruit and ImageSquawk.
-We further conducted experiments on a larger-scale dataset, namely ImageNet100, involving 100 categories.
-For each dataset, we generate 20$k$ images per class using the diffusion model.
-For the 10-category classification task, we employ the ResNet-18~\cite{he2016deep} model, while for the 100-category classification task, we utilize the ResNet-34 model.
+We further conducted experiments on ImageNet100, involving 100 categories.
+Also, we conducted experiments on two fine-grained image classification datasets, namely CUB-200~\cite{wah2011caltech}, Stanford Cars~\cite{krause20133d}.
 We simulate three distinct dataset distributions, \ie IID, non-IID ($\beta=0.5$) and highly skewed distribution with $\beta=0.01$.
-As the varying data distribution does not influence our method during the initial round of communication for collecting prompts, our results in different settings are the same.
-Thus, we report a single value.

-\paragraph{10-category Datasets.} The overall experimental results are shown in Table~\ref{tb:imgnet_subset}.
+The overall experimental results are shown in ~\cref{tb:imgnet_subset}.
 It is evident that our method with one-round communication outperforms the FedAvg method with 200 rounds of communication, by 6.0\%, 16.2\%, 7.8\% and 9.0\% on the four 10-category datasets in IID setting.
 Notably, our method is completely insensitive to data distribution in the first round.
-Hence, under extreme data distribution, \ie $\beta=0.01$, our method surpasses FedAvg by 33.6\%, 42.8\%, 31.8\% and 39.2\% on the four 10-category datasets respectively.
-In the case of IID setting, our method, after five rounds of communication, exhibits significant performance improvements over FedAvg, namely 16.4\%, 27.6\%, 20.2\% and 15.8\% respectively.
-It is worth noting that our method with 5 round communication, in IID and $\beta=0.5$, surpasses the performance of centralized training on all four datasets.
+Hence, under extreme data distribution, \ie $\beta=0.01$, our method surpasses FedAvg by 33.6\%, 42.8\%, 31.8\% and 39.2\% on the four 10-category ImageNet subsets respectively.
+Also, our method outperforms FedAvg by a minimum of 30\% on ImageNet100, CUB-200, and Stanford Cars, after 5 rounds of communication, and even exceeds the performance of centralized training on these datasets.

-\paragraph{100-category Datasets.} On the challenging ImageNet100 dataset, our one-round communication method is slightly (1\%) worse than FedAvg with 200 rounds of communication, while outperforms it in skewed label distribution settings by large margins.
-When implementing 5 round communication, our method exceeds FedAvg by around 30\% in different settings.